 Rates were included in monthly rent

 You may have already paid rates to your landlord as part of your rent.
 Unfortunately, if your landlord has not passed these payments on to Land & Property Services, you will still be held liable for any rates arrears if you are legally liable to pay rates on the property.
 If you end up in a situation like this, you will have to pay off the arrears to LPS and will then have to take legal action against your landlord for the return of the money you paid to her/him.
-You can take an action in the Small Claims Court if you are claiming £3000 or less.

 Check your tenancy agreement carefully.
 If your landlord insists that you pay the rates as part of your monthly rental payment, you should insist that the landlord provides you with proof that these payments have been passed to Land & Property Services.
 Speak to LPS or to advisers at Housing Rights if you want to find out more about liability for rates in rented accommodation.